HazyResearch/data-centric-ai/CONTRIBUTING.md

   Add a few critical links (citations, paper links, blogs, videos, code, workshops, classes, tutorials, figures, pictures, recipes, tweets, books), and a short description for each sub-topic and how it relates to the section.
+- Please only include and focus on work that is data-centric: our goal is not to build a general ML resource!

 ### Contributing awesome lists